-As a Board member Ken is passionate in supporting Woodville Alliance to be an even more key contributor to the community life of south western Sydney.
-He has been on a number of boards including in community housing, sports boards and a showground trust.
+As a Board member, Ken is passionate about supporting Woodville Alliance to be an even more key contributor to the community life of south-western Sydney.
+He has been on a number of boards including in community housing, sports boards, and a showground trust.

 Sandra a non-executive director, chair & committee member with over two decades of board level experience as both a director and board advisor.
 She has worked across the public, private and not for profit sectors with particular experience in the utilities, infrastructure and the energy industries.